Ordered Yao graphs: maximum degree, edge density, and clique numbers: Clique numbers

+If $m$ is odd, then the elements of each $I_{j_1}$ are consecutive odd integers.
+Hence, each $p_{j_1}$ contains all the other points in the interiors of $m-1$ cyclically consecutive sectors, exactly on their bisectors.
+In this case, a small rotation is not even needed, but it also cannot break the desired property.
+This completes the proof of Theorem~\ref{maxminomegaG} if $k$ is even.

-The last point $p_m$ stands out in the sequence, and requires a separate analysis.
-Observe that the direction of the vector $p_{j}-p_m$ is $z^{2j+(k-3)/2}$, and the latter exponent is an even integer for all $0 \le j < m$.
-Hence, all the points $p_j$, $0 \le j < m$, lie on the boundaries of cyclically consecutive $k$-sectors of $p_m$.
-Rotating this configuration by a sufficiently small angle about the origin moves these points into the interiors of distinct cyclically consecutive $k$-sectors of $p_m$.
-That is, $P=\{p_j\cdot z^\varphi: 0 \le j \le m\}$ is the desired configuration for a sufficiently small $\varphi$.
+In case $k=2m+1$ and $m$ is odd, we put $p_j = z^{4j}$ for $0 \le j < m$ and $p_m = z^{4m-1}$.
+We claim that after a sufficiently small rotation about the origin, every point contains all the others in pairwise distinct sectors.
+We begin by considering the special point $p_m$.
+For each $0\le j < m$, the direction of the vector $p_{m}-p_j$ is $z^{((4m-1)+4j+(2m+1))/2}=z^{2j+3m}$ and thus the direction of the opposite vector $p_{j}-p_m$ is $z^{(2j+3m)-(2m+1)}=z^{2j+m-1}$.
+The powers $\{2j+m-1: 0 \le j < m\}$ are consecutive even integers, and thus the directions of the vectors $p_{j}-p_m$, $0 \le j < m$, coincide with $m$ cyclically consecutive sector boundaries.
+Hence, rotating this configuration by a sufficiently small angle about the origin moves these directions into the interiors of $m$ cyclically consecutive sectors, as claimed, see Figure~\ref{FYaok2}~(middle).